-School District No Notes to financial statements June 30, 2022 Pledged revenues are those specific revenues that have been formally committed to directly collateralize or secure debt (e.g., bonds, certificates of participation, etc.) of a pledging government, or directly or indirectly collateralize or secure debt of a component unit.
-For each period in which secured debt remains outstanding, the District must disclose the following: a.
+School District No Notes to financial statements June 30, 2024 Pledged revenues are those specific revenues that have been formally committed to direct collateralize or secure debt (e.g., bonds, certificates of participation, etc.) of a pledging government, or directly or indirectly collateralize or secure debt of a component unit.
+For period in which secured debt remains outstanding, the District must disclose the following each a.
 Identification of the specific revenue pledged and the approximate pledge amount. b.
 Identification of, and general purpose for, the debt the pledged revenue secures. c.
 Commitment term. d.
-Relationship of the pledged amount to the total for that specific revenue stream (i.e., percent of the specific revenue stream that has been pledged). e.
+Relationship of the pledged amount to the total for that specific revenue stream (i.e., por the specific revenue stream that has been pledged). e.
 Comparison of the pledged revenues recognized during the period to the principal and interest requirements for the debt those revenues directly or indirectly collateralize.
 See GASB Statement No. 48, paragraph 21, for more information regarding the disclosure requirements for pledged revenues.
-Also, see Appendix D, Examples 1-3, in GASB Statement No. 48 for examples of required disclosures.
-For more complex situations, the District may want to present tables with the required disclosures.
-Complete the applicable portions of the following paragraph and schedule for the fiscal year in which a bond refunding occurs.
-During the year ended June 30, 2022, the District issued general obligation bonds with an average interest rate of percent to advance-refund older, higher-rate issues with an average interest rate of percent.
-The District realized net proceeds of \$ after payment of \$ in underwriting fees, insurance, and other issuance costs, plus \$ of sinking fund monies.
-The District used these proceeds to purchase securities that it placed in an irrevocable trust to provide resources for all future debt service payments on the refunded debt.
-The refunded debt is considered defeased, and related liabilities are not included in the District's financial statements.
-Details of the refunding transactions are as follows: Bond category Amount of refunding bonds issued Amount of bonds refunded Reduction in debt service payments Economic gain (loss) Complete the following paragraph for the fiscal year in which bonds are defeased using only existing resources.
-GASB Statement No. 86 During the year ended June 30, 2022, the District defeased \$ of general obligation (revenue) bonds to include reason for defeasance .
-Accordingly, the related liabilities are not included assets acquired with existing resources modify as necessary in an irrevocable trust to provide resources for all future debt service payments of \$ on the defeased debt.
+Also, see Appendix D, Examples 1-3, in GASB Statem No. 48 for examples of required disclosures.
+For more complex situations, the District matto present tables with the required disclosures. nent Complete the applicable portions of the following paragraph and schedule for the fiscal y which a bond refunding occurs. ear in During the year ended June 30, 2024, the District issued general obligation bonds with an average interest rate of percent to advance-refund older, higher-rate issues with an average interest percent.
+The District realized net proceeds of \$ after payment of \$ in underwrifees, insurance, and other issuance costs, plus \$ of sinking fund monies.
+The Distrused these proceeds to purchase securities that it placed in an irrevocable trust to provide resolution all future debt service payments on the refunded debt.
+The refunded debt is considered defeat and related liabilities are not included in the District's financial statements.
+Details of the refundir transactions are as follows: rate of ting rict ırces ased, Amount of refunding bonds issued Amount of bonds refunded Reduction in debt service payments Economic gain (loss) Complete the following paragraph for the fiscal year in which bonds are defeased using cexisting resources.
+GASB Statement No. 86 only During the year ended June 30, 2024, the District defeased \$ of general obligation (revenue) bonds to include reason for defeasance .
+Accordingly, the related liabilities are not in the District's financial statements.
+The District placed \$ of cash and other moneta assets acquired with existing resources modify as necessary in an irrevocable trust to provide resources for all future debt service payments of \$ on the defeased debt.

-For all periods following an advance refunding or in-substance defeasance using only existing resources that end with defeased bonds still outstanding, complete the next paragraph.
+For all periods following an advance refunding, or in-substance defeasance using only existing resources, that end with defeased bonds still outstanding, complete the next paragraph.